Here is some websites/material you may find useful:

 - Prevention and management of aggression in health services - A handbook for workplaces This handbook provides a framework to identify, prevent and manage aggression and violence in health industry workplaces.

-- A number of relevant 'Injury Hotspots' such as Occupational disease, Health and Aged Care Services, Disability Services.
+- A number of relevant 'Injury Hotspots' such as Aged Care Services, Disability Services.

-3 - Preventing occupational violence in Victorian health services - Information from VicHealth.
+3 - Reducing occupational violence in Victorian health services - Information from VicHealth.

 This report describes the differences in perceived occupational hazards for rural (or remote) and metropolitan nurses that were found in the 2007 survey in order to inform and facilitate effective policy formulation and OHS intervention.